CreRecombinase/git-lessons/09-conflict.md

 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
 <<<<<<< HEAD
-We added a different line in the other copy
+We added a different line in the temporary copy
 =======
-This line added to Wolfman's copy
+This line added to our home copy
 >>>>>>> dabb4c8c450e8475aee9b14b4383acc99f42af1d
 ~~~